What is Agile Methodology?

-Agile methodology was developed out of a need to address common inefficiencies of more traditional project management methodologies in the software development process, such as Waterfall, but you may find that your upcoming project might actually be burdened by Agile techniques.
+The Agile methodology (it’s actually a movement, not a methodology) is essentially a list of principles that advocates self-organizing teams, adaptive planning, early delivery, and continuous improvement.
+In 2001, seventeen software developers met and worked together to publish the Manifesto for Agile Software Development.
+They felt there had to be a more efficient way to develop and deliver software that allowed more autonomy to the developer.
+Agile methodology was developed out of a need to address common inefficiencies of more traditional project management methodologies in the software development process, such as Waterfall. but you may find that your upcoming project might actually be burdened by Agile techniques.
 There’s no rule that says you can only pick one and stick with it.
 I’m here to display myself as a proud technique blender in hopes that you may feel more comfortable doing so too.

-If you’re a staunch advocate of Agile or a strict traditionalist, you might be about ready to fire up Twitter and tweet angry things at me.
+If you’re a staunch advocate of Agile methodology or a strict traditionalist, you might be about ready to fire up Twitter and tweet angry things at me.
 But first, hear me out.
-Sometimes we’re so blinded by the bright, new, shiny thing that we forget that other ways of doing things once existed.
+Sometimes we’re so blinded by the bright, new, shiny thing that we forget traditional project management techniques are still very useful.

 It’s not hard to see the differences in process between the two methodologies.